Getting To Know Growing Media

 Other Types of Hydroponic Media

 Some are of organic origin, while others are man-made materials.
-Determining which you should use depends on the type of plants to be grown, your budget and what type of system you’re using.
-Here are some of the most commonly used hydroponic growing mediums:
+Determining which you should use depends on the type of plants to be grown, your budget, and what type of system you’re using.

 Latest posts by Tammy Clayton (see all)